Overcooked 2 Tips and Strategies to Serve You 3 Star Victory

 But be careful when sprinting in the kitchen.
 If you slam into another cook, it pushes them back quite a bit and may cause chaos, so use it with caution.

-Another secret is the fact that you can continue cutting up food while a counter shifts.
+Another Overcooked strategy that you should master is cutting up food while a counter shifts.
 To do this, players must move against the direction of the counter while holding down on the action (cut) button.
 This way, you don’t waste a second.

 8. Pay Attention to Customer Patience

 In each kitchen, orders from customers come in along the top of the screen.
-This tells you exactly what they want — whether it’s soup, burger, pizza, salad, fish and chips, or whatever.
-At the top of the order is a colored bar — this indicates the customer’s patience, and it’s vital to pay attention to it.
+This tells you exactly what they want, whether it’s sushi, pasta, fries, salad, fried chicken, or whatever.
+At the top of the order is a colored bar.
+This indicates the customer’s patience, and it’s vital to pay attention to it.

 As you’d expect, each one starts off green when it’s a new order.
 The bar will gradually decrease, becoming yellow, then orange, and finally red when time for that order is about to expire.